University police shoot, kill man during Oregon bar fight

 Though Portland State University officers were involved in the shooting, city police are handling the investigation.

 Portland Sgt.
 Chris Burley confirmed that university officers fired while responding to a disturbance outside the bar.
-The agency has not provided details about how the shooting unfolded.
+The agency said later Friday that detectives believe that the university officers were nearby when they became aware of the disturbance.

+The officers contacted the people believed to be involved in the disturbance and shortly thereafter broadcast that shots had been fired, city police said.
+A man died at the scene, police said.
+His name hasn’t been released.

-Homicide detectives were interviewing witnesses and reviewing cellphone and surveillance video, Burley said.
+Homicide detectives were continuing to interview witnesses and review cellphone and surveillance video, Burley said.

-The names of the officer and the man killed have not been released.
+Portland State University officials identified the two officers involved in the shooting as Shawn McKenzie and James Dewey.
+They were placed on administrative leave while police investigate.

 The Portland State University Board of Trustees — over the objection of student protesters — voted in 2015 to have campus officers carry firearms.

-That’s not unusual in the United States.
-A Justice Department survey released a few years ago showed two-thirds of public and private campuses used armed officers during 2011 to 2012.
+That’s not unusual in the U.S. A Justice Department survey released a few years ago showed two-thirds of public and private campuses used armed officers during 2011 to 2012.
 The survey included 900 four-year colleges with at least 2,500 students.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.